davidhintelmann/dirwalk/README.md

 ```

 flags:
--`r` root directory to start scanning from.
+- `r` root directory to start scanning from.
 Default C:\ directory
 - `d` depth to limit the number of subfolders to recursively search.
-Set to negative one for no limited.
+Set to negative one for no limit.
 Default depth set to one
 - `n` number of files to return.
 Default top 10 largest files

 ### Example